gatkinso/challenge/README.md

 Actual deployment will probably never happen, however I have included a couple of Dockerfiles that start down that road.
 I am going to leverage what I learn here for another project I am writing called Skywire that will indeed be deployed to a cloud provider.

-Becuase of that I am holding back some of my cooler "Stupid Protocol Buffer Tricks."
+Because of that I am holding back some of my cooler "Stupid Protocol Buffer Tricks."
 You just get this watered down version.
+Trust me when it comes to protobuf, I am the master.

 # Dependencies
 | Dependency              | Version | URL                                         |